QueenieCplusplus/Android_Review_9/README.md

        </FrameLayout>

-5. DataPush 資料推播, and using RecylerView for fragment_katesVieoApp.xml
+5. DataPush 資料推播 of data called viewModel, and using RecylerView for fragment_katesVieoApp.xml

         <?xml encoding="utf-8"?>
         <layout